Autism Therapy for Adults

 Being autistic isn't easy.
 Many autistic adults come to therapy carrying years of blame, misunderstanding, pressure to mask, sensory overload, relationship strain, workplace stress, or the effects of having been pathologized rather than understood.
-With all of these challenges, it's no wonder that some autistic people experience burnout.
+With all of these challenges, it's no wonder that some autistic people experience challenges with masking and burnout.
 Neurodiversity-affirming autism therapy offers a different approach.
-Instead of seeing autistic ways of thinking, feeling, communicating, and relating as defects to be corrected, we work collaboratively to better understand your strengths and needs, reduce distress, build self-trust, and support a life that fits you more fully.
+Instead of seeing autistic ways of thinking, feeling, communicating, and relating as defects to be corrected, our counsellors work collaboratively to explore your strengths and needs, reduce distress, build self-trust, and support a life that fits you more fully.

 Blame and Misunderstanding